Demonslay335/CryptoTester/README.md

 ### Input File Info

-This section display simple information about the `Input` such as the filesize, detected MIME (if it is a file), total entropy, and whether it is divisible by 16 (a common block size).
+This section displays simple information about the `Input` such as the filesize, detected MIME (if it is a file), total entropy, and whether it is divisible by 16 (a common block size).

 ### Misc